-Our centres are four historic houses in different parts of the British countryside.
-Each is remote and peaceful but with a distinct character, from the gentle hills of Devon and Shropshire, to the dales of Yorkshire, or the moorland slopes of the Scottish Highlands.
+Our three writing houses are each historic, beautiful and peaceful but with a distinct character – from the lush meadows of North Devon and the forested hills of Shropshire, to the dramatic uplands of Yorkshire.
 Away from everyday distractions, these are special places where you can feel free to imagine, concentrate and write.

 OUR WRITING HOUSES

 The Hurst is a place you can write, far away from daily distractions.
 The house and gardens, surrounded by the forest-covered Shropshire Hills, were the former home of playwright John Osborne.

 Totleigh Barton, the first ever Arvon centre, is a 16th-century manor house in one of the most peaceful and idyllic parts of Devon.

 Lumb Bank is an 18th-century millowner's house in West Yorkshire, which once belonged to Ted Hughes.
 It’s set in 20 acres of steep woodland with breathtaking views to the valley below.

 THE CLOCKHOUSE, SHROPSHIRE